 Crispy Veg Cutlet are Indian tea time snack made using a variety of vegetables.
 These are mostly fried until crisp and browned but you can definitely bake or air fry or bake them for a healthier version.
 Here is how to make it.

-Here are some more similar recipes, that you can make with your evening tea – Potato Cheese Balls, Veg Hara Bhara Kabab, Crispy Sabudana Vada, Chicken Cheese Balls, Crispiest Aloo Tikki, Aloo Bonda, and Aloo Paneer Tikki.
+Here are some more similar recipes, that you can make with your evening tea – Potato Cheese Balls, Veg Hara Bhara Kabab, Crispy Sabudana Vada, Chicken Cheese Balls, Crispiest Aloo Tikki, and Aloo Bonda.

 About This Recipe